tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 Additionally, vote extensions or the validation thereof (via `ExtendVote` or `VerifyVoteExtension`) must _never_ have side effects on the current state.
-They can only be used when their data is included in a block.
+They can only be used when their data is provided in a `RequestPrepareProposal` call.

 If there is some non-determinism in the state machine, consensus will eventually fail as nodes disagree over the correct values for the block header.
 The